cmwylie19/cockroachdb-write-test/HACRDB.md

 ```

 **3 Replica- Simulate Failure in master pod, still WRITE data to database**,
-We complete this test by contually killing the CockroachDB instance and try reading form the `cockroach-public` service while the pod is down.
+We complete this test by continually killing the CockroachDB instance and try reading from the `cockroach-public` service while the pod is down.
 ```
 # Terminal 1
 for x in $(seq 999); do kubectl delete pod cockroachdb-0 -n cockroachdb; sleep 1s; done